AlexStraton/AlexStraton/README.md

 💻 I’m an avid software engineer passionate about constantly learning and building efficient systems and applications that make a positive impact around the world.

-🚀 After transitioning out of teaching and traslation, I attended the Northcoders bootcamp to sharpen my skills.
+🚀 After transitioning out of teaching and translation, I attended the Northcoders bootcamp to sharpen my skills.
 I am now in my first junior full-stack developer role.

 ✨ What excites me most about tech is that coding allows me to be creative and find solutions that make a real difference for stakeholders!